subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 - [ ] What is the most random thing possible?
 - [ ] The drunkards walk
 - [ ] Limiting case of the drunkards walk, becomes something that captures the essence of randomness in a form that is amenable to analysis ie the BM
-- [ ] History of BM: Einstein, application to stock trading Bachelier, Weiner, KL expansion
+- [ ] History of BM: Einstein, application to stock trading Bachelier, Weiner, KKL expansion
 - [ ] Diffusion processes
-- [ ] Modern applications: Black Scholes equation, image generation

 ### Historical Notes

-- [ ] Bacheliers 1900 work on Stock Market models
-- [ ] Einstein’s 1905 work on Brownian Motion.
-- [ ] Weiner's work in the 1920s
-- [ ] Ito's work in the 1940s
 - [ ] Donsker's work in the 1950s

 ## The Weiner Process